 Be sure to clean and dress the wound following the doctor’s instructions.
 Even if the outer appearance seems to be healing, do not skip the bandaging process until approved by a medical professional.

-Keeping it clean and in a covered environment encourages skin tissue growth for faster healing.
+Keeping it clean and covered will encourages skin tissue growth for faster healing.

-A bleeding skin injury will require bodywork to repair the injured tissue, whether from an accident or surgery.
+A bleeding skin injury will require your body to work hard at repairing the injured tissue, whether the wound is from an accident or surgery.
 As the skin heals, scarring may form, which is a natural part of the healing process.

 Keeping the wound properly hydrated and moist throughout the process help lessen the appearance of a scare while discouraging hard scabs from forming.